-6.2 The Fe II and $H_2$ model atoms
+6.2 The $H_2$ model

-Large and complete models of Fe II and H2 emission can be included.
-They are slow and are not used by default.
-Very simple approximations to their results are used when the complete models are not included.
-These simple approximations may or may not be good representations of the physics of the real atom or molecule.
+A large and complete model of $H_2$ emission can be included.
+It is slow and not used by default.
+Very simple approximations are used when the complete model is not included.
+These simple approximations may or may not be good representations of the physics of the real molecule.

-The large Fe II or $H_2$ models are used when the atom FeII or atom H2 commands are included (see the chapter Optical Depths and Radiative Transfer of Part 1 of HAZY).
-There are also special save output options that allow the emission or absorption from these complex species to be saved and analyzed.
+The large H2 models is used when the database H2 command is included (see the chapter Optical Depths and Radiative Transfer of Part 1 of HAZY).
+There are also special save output options that allow the emission or absorption from this complex species to be saved and analyzed.